SACHSTech/Lesson-Methods/README.md

 | Mistakes are easy to introduce | Easier to debug and maintain |

-Using methods makes your code:
+Using methods makes your code cleaner, more organized, easier to read and maintain.

-- Cleaner
-- More readable
-- Easier to fix and modify
-- Better organized

-This is the main purpose of methods.

 <br>

 ## Method Structure
-One of the methods we defined above looked like this in code:
+Here is one of the methods we defined earlier:

 ```java
 private void border() {